Here’s the condensed, elaborated service-focused version:

 - Repeat non-compliance may result in port access bans

-We provide end-to-end FuelEU compliance services for ship owners, operators, and managers:
+What we do: We provide end-to-end FuelEU compliance services for ship owners, operators, and managers:

 A. Monitoring Plan Development